Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Results

-Figs.~\ref{fig:para_c_fix} and~\ref{fig:para_fpi_fix} represent the range of the model parameters as allowed by the LQCD observables (Brandt13).
-In Fig.~\ref{fig:para_c_fix} the range is obtained for different condensate values as a function of $F_\pi$, on the other hand it is for different $F_\pi$'s as a function of condensate in Fig.~\ref{fig:para_fpi_fix}.
-The central values are represented by the black squares.
-The upper and lower error bars are represented by blue triangles and magenta circles, respectively.
-While obtaining the parameter sets we have observed that $F_\pi$ and $m_\pi$ have very mild dependence on the current quark masses $m$, but the condensate has a significant dependence on it.
-It is further to be noted from the same Fig.~\ref{fig:para_c_fix}, that as we increase $F_\pi$ for a given value of condensate the parameter $\Lambda$ decreases whereas $G_0$ increases.
-For condensate it is the other way around, i.e., as it is increased $\Lambda$ increases and $G_0$ decreases, for a given value of $F_\pi$ (Fig.~\ref{fig:para_fpi_fix}).
-Now $\Lambda$ controls how the effective coupling runs as function of momentum, i.e., how fast the effective coupling decreases with momentum.
-This information will be helpful to qualitatively understand the outcome from different parameter sets.
-Out of these $9$ parameter sets we will investigate in detail only five \textemdash\, the central value along with the four corners.\\
+Figs.~\ref{fig:para_c_fix} and~\ref{fig:para_fpi_fix} represent the range of the model parameters as allowed by the JLQCD observables in the form of bands.
+These bands are drawn using the $9$ parameter sets that we have, including the errors.
+In Fig.~\ref{fig:para_c_fix} the bands are obtained for different condensate values as a function of $F_\pi$.
+On the other hand, they are shown for different $F_\pi$'s as a function of condensate in Fig.~\ref{fig:para_fpi_fix}.
+The upper and lower lines of the bands are for two extreme sets of observables ($\langle\bar\psi\psi\rangle^{1/3},F_\pi$) \textemdash\, the blue and the magenta lines are for lowest and highest values, respectively.
+It is further to be noted from Fig.~\ref{fig:para_c_fix}, that as we increase $F_\pi$ for a given value of condensate the parameter $\Lambda$ decreases whereas $G_0$ increases.
+On the other hand in Fig.~\ref{fig:para_fpi_fix} it is the other way around, i.e., as the condensate is increased $\Lambda$ increases and $G_0$ decreases, for a given value of $F_\pi$.
+Now $\Lambda$ controls how the effective coupling runs as a function of momentum, i.e., how fast the effective coupling decreases with momentum.
+This information will be helpful in qualitatively understanding the results for finite $eB$ from different parameter sets.
+Out of these $9$ parameter sets, we will investigate in detail only five \textemdash\, the central value along with the four corners.

-In Table~\ref{tab:ParametersB13}, for further illustration, we have presented the central parameter set and the four corner parameter sets associated with Figs.~\ref{fig:para_c_fix} and~\ref{fig:para_fpi_fix}.
+In Table~\ref{tab:ParametersJ240}, for further illustration, we have presented the central parameter set and the four corner parameter sets associated with Figs.~\ref{fig:para_c_fix} and~\ref{fig:para_fpi_fix}.
 The letters C, H and L stand for central, highest and lowest values, respectively.
 The first letter corresponds to the value of condensate and the second one to the value of $F_\pi$.
-These are the five parameter sets from Brandt13 that we work with.
+These are the five parameter sets from JLQCD that we work with.
+Just to remind our readers we mention here again that the condensate values shown in the second column of the Table~\ref{tab:ParametersJ240} are calculated at $\mu=1$ GeV by using the perturbation RG running~\cite{Giusti:1998wy} and the values are roughly $15$ MeV smaller than their corresponding LQCD values estimated at $\mu=2$ GeV.